Rust Proto Design Decisions

 types maintain a strict invariant that

-they only contain valid UTF-8, but C++ Protobuf and C++’s std::string
+they only contain valid UTF-8, but C++’s std::string

-generally do not enforce any such guarantee. string
+such guarantee. string

-typed Protobuf fields are
+typed Protobuf fields are intended to only ever contain

 /String

-types for string
+types for

-field getters, and introduced the types
+field getters.
+Instead, the types ProtoStr

 and ProtoString

-instead which are equivalent types except they
+used, which are equivalent types, except that they may contain invalid UTF-8 in

-could contain invalid UTF-8 in rare situations.
-Those types let the application
+rare situations.
+Those types let the application code choose if they wish to

 , or